 Welcome to Fiddlehead Scarboroughʼs Before and After School Program!

-2017-2018 School Year: We are wait list only for after school classes and child care enrollment Monday to Friday.
+2017-2018 School Year AND 2018-2019 School Year: We are wait list only for after school classes and child care enrollment Monday to Friday.

 Please call the office to register to get specific updated availability information.